There are Calix offices and partners all across the globe.

 Unlike caustic soda, AMALGAM is non-hazardous and non-corrosive, which makes it easier and safer to handle.
-Spill is not reportable.
+Spills are not reportable.

-Because magnesium is a macronutrient – it is the core element of chlorophyll (makes everything green!) – it is also beneficial to the environment while sodium is a salinity hazard.
+Because magnesium is a macronutrient – it is the core element of chlorophyll (makes leaves green!) – it is also beneficial to the environment, while sodium from caustic soda is a salinity hazard.

 Magnesium also has coagulation properties that sodium does not.
 This can result in reduced sludge volume and reduced sludge hauling fees.